Students, teachers, staff and visitors are fortunate to have a variety of travel options available to them.

 - Lost, stolen or misplaced LCC Bus Passes can not be replaced during the current term.

 Lane Community College has partnered with DriveLessConnect to make sharing rides for drivers and passengers fun and easy.
 In seconds you can set up a profile, search for open seats, or post a ride of your own.
-With DriveLessConnect, you can view photos, music, and radio preferences to ensure an enjoyable ride.
+With DriveLessConnect, you can ensure an enjoyable ride.

 Once on the website, both students and staff can sign up in a jiffy!